survivejs/site/layouts/clinic.md

 * Speeding up your webpack build.
 Certain minor changes can give a 2x boost sometimes although if you have applied optimizations already, this won't be possible to achieve easily.
 * Sharing information within your team so that other people understand better what's going on and can tune the configuration with confidence if needed.

-T> In addition to webpack, we can also discuss React or dig into your application code.
+> In addition to webpack, we can also discuss React or dig into your application code.

 ## How Much Does This Cost?